 David Gray / Reuters

-A female firefighter walks through a burnt area near the Blue Mountains suburb of Blackheath, Australia, on Wednesday.
+A female Rural Fire Service firefighter walks through a burnt area after trying to extinguish a small fire approaching homes near the Blue Mountains suburb of Blackheath, west of Sydney, Oct.
+23, 2013.

 Wildfires that threatened the western suburbs of Sydney eased Wednesday, but Australian officials said the situation continued to be dangerous.